Do Evictions Need To Be Disclosed When Selling A Property In California

 What Must a Seller Disclose When Selling a Property in California?

 While past evictions are not typically considered a standard disclosure requirement related directly to the property’s physical condition or value under current California real estate laws, sellers should consult with a real estate attorney to ensure full compliance with all applicable disclosure obligations.
-For homeowners looking to avoid the complexity of traditional sales and disclosure paperwork, working with cash home buyers in Pasadena and neighboring cities can offer a faster, more convenient way to close the deal and move forward with confidence.
+For homeowners looking to avoid the complexity of traditional sales and disclosure paperwork, working with cash home buyers in Pasadena and neighboring cities can offer a faster, more convenient way to close the deal and move forward confidently.

 What Happens to Tenants When a Property Is Sold in California?